 Medication Management–How Long Has it Been?

-Part of psychiatry is what we call med-management, checking in on medications you may be taking to evaluate if they are still needed, effective, or can be slowly tapered out.
+Part of psychiatry is what we call med-management, checking in on medications you may be taking to evaluate if they are still needed, still effective, or can be slowly tapered out.
 If you haven’t had a psychiatric visit in over a year and take a mental health medication, or if you originally had a mental health medication prescribed by a primary care provider, we recommend making an appointment for re-evaluation to check what you are taking, at what dose, if it is fully effective, and if it is still the right approach.
 Primary care physicians are not mental health experts and may mis-diagnose an issue, prescribe a medication when a different one may be better, or not follow up to monitor the effects of the medication over time.
 Many medications also lose their efficacy over time and need to be rotated or replaced.
-We will help you check on if you should continue with a medication you are taking, or the dose, and if a different medication might be more targeted to your current goals.
+We will help you check on if you should continue with a medication you are taking, the dose, and if a different medication might be more targeted to your current goals.

 In Psychiatry, Expertise Matters